FEATURED CREDIT CARDS

 When you have bad credit, your best bet for a high probability of approval is a secured credit card.
 These cards are the closest to being guaranteed because you eliminate the risk for the lender by providing a security deposit.

-Unsecured Credit Cards (Less Likely to be "Guaranteed")
+Unsecured Credit Cards (Less Likely to Be “Guaranteed”)

 While not "guaranteed," certain unsecured cards have a reputation for being more lenient with applicants with bad credit.
-These are generally the cards that use the pre-qualification and are often more expensive.
+These are generally the cards that use the pre-qualification process and are often more expensive.

 Your Best Strategy